MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Batch/v1.1.4/New-AzureBatchPool.md

 ### -VirtualMachineSize
 Specifies the size of the virtual machines in the pool.
-For more information about virtual machine sizes, see Sizes for virtual machineshttps://azure.microsoft.com/en-us/documentation/articles/virtual-machines-size-specs/ (https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-size-specs/) in the Microsoft azure_2 site.
+For more information about virtual machine sizes, see Sizes for virtual machineshttps://azure.microsoft.com/en-us/documentation/articles/virtual-machines-size-specs/ (https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-size-specs/) in the Microsoft Azure site.

 ```yaml
 Type: String